-The development of ALS at any time after discharge or release from active military, naval, or air service is sufficient to establish service connection for that disease.
-Veterans who have a diagnosis of ALS are considered service connected regardless of the number of years following discharge they were diagnosed.
+The development of ALS at any time after discharge or release from active military, naval or air service is sufficient to establish service connection for that disease.
+Veterans who have a diagnosis of ALS are considered service connected regardless of the number of years following discharge that they were diagnosed.

 Veterans diagnosed with ALS are considered service connected regardless of when or where they served in the military.
 However, a veteran must have had 90 or more continuous days of active service.

-The presumption of service connection for ALS does not apply if there is affirmative evidence that ALS was not incurred during or aggravated by service in the military or affirmative evidence that ALS was caused by the veteran’s own willful misconduct.
+The presumption of service connection for ALS doesn’t apply if there is affirmative evidence that ALS was not incurred during, or aggravated by, service in the military or affirmative evidence that ALS was caused by the veteran’s own willful misconduct.

 The rating criteria for ALS in VA’s Schedule for Rating Disabilities is dependent upon the severity of the disease and its effect on the body systems involved.
 The minimum rating for ALS is 100 percent.